Skip to main content

 Endpoint ID

 Many commands require an ENDPOINT_ID to identify which endpoint to operate on.
-The endpoint ID is a unique identifier assigned when an endpoint is created, in the format:
+The endpoint ID is a unique identifier assigned at creation time, in the format endpoint-<uuid>.
+For example: endpoint-c2a48674-9ec7-45b3-ac30-0f25f2ad9462.

-The endpoint ID is different from the model name (e.g., mistralai/Mixtral-8x7B-Instruct-v0.1) or the display name you set with --display-name.
+The endpoint ID is different from the model name (e.g., meta-llama/Llama-3.3-70B-Instruct-Turbo) or the display name you set with --display-name.

-3. From the web interface: The endpoint ID is shown in the endpoint details page on the Together AI console.
+• View the endpoint details page in the Together AI console.

 Create